We use cookies for statistical purposes.

 According to data gathered by this site:

 Our lawyers are also at the service of natural persons who can rely on us for legal support in various matters, among which marriage registration in Cyprus.
-We are also at the disposition of foreign citizens interested in buying properties in Cyprus.
+We are also at the disposal of foreign citizens interested in buying properties in Cyprus.

 Feel free to contact our Cypriot lawyers for support in company liquidation matters.